swdayu/howtos/lua/c-interface/auxiliary.md

 [-0, +0, –]
 const char *luaL_typename (lua_State *L, int index);
 Returns the name of the type of the value at the given index.

-luaL_unref

-[-0, +0, –]
-void luaL_unref (lua_State *L, int t, int ref);
-Releases reference ref from the table at index t (see luaL_ref).
-The entry is removed from the table, so that the referred object can be collected.
-The reference ref is also freed to be used again.

-If ref is LUA_NOREF or LUA_REFNIL, luaL_unref does nothing.

 luaL_where